morgangoode/aircraftriskanalysis/README.md

 ## For more information

-See the full analysis in the <a href="https://github.com/morgangoode/aircraftriskanalysis/blob/main/Aviation_Risk_Analysis.ipynb">Jupyter Notebook</a> or review this presentation.
+See the full analysis in the <a href="https://github.com/morgangoode/aircraftriskanalysis/blob/main/Aviation_Risk_Analysis.ipynb">Jupyter Notebook</a> or review this <a href="https://github.com/morgangoode/aircraftriskanalysis/blob/main/Aviation_Analysis_Presentation.pdf">presentation</a>.

 ## Repository Structure